malusev998/nvim/README.md

 :CocInstall coc-phpls
 ```
 * C/C++

-You need to install a language server manually with your distributions package manager.
+You need to install a language server manually with your distribution's package manager.
 For Arch Linux:
 ```
 sudo pacman -S ccls
 ```
 * Bash

 The same process as C/C++
 ```
 sudo pacman -S bash-language-server